awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/cp-delete.md

 ------
 #### [ AWS CLI ]

-   Change the value of `project-arn` to the name of the project that you want to create\.
+   Change the value of `project-arn` to the name of the project that you want to delete\.

    ```
    aws rekognition delete-project --project-arn project_arn